Computation and properties of the Epstein zeta function with applications to quantum systems: Introduction

 This work is intended for a diverse audience with different interests and goals.
 We have, therefore, structured it as follows.
-In \Cref{sec:crandall}, we prove the efficiently computable representation and leverage it to derive the analytical properties of the Epstein zeta function. \Cref{sec:algorithm} discusses the numerical algorithm for its efficient and precise computation.
-We present the high-performance C library \href{https://github.com/epsteinlib/epsteinlib}{EpsteinLib} and its usage in \Cref{sec:epsteinlib}.
-The precision of our library is demonstrated in extensive numerical experiments against known formulas in \Cref{sec:experiments}. \Cref{sec:application} showcases the application of our library to quantum spin wave dispersion relations and Casimir energies.
-We present our conclusions and an outlook in \Cref{sec:outlook}.
+In Section \ref{sec:crandall}, we define the Epstein zeta function and present its elementary properties.
+We further provide a new proof of the efficiently computable representation, and discuss the joint holomorphic extension and the singularities of the Epstein zeta function.
+Section \ref{sec:algorithm} introduces our numerical algorithm for its precise and efficient computation.
+The precision of our library is demonstrated in extensive numerical experiments against known formulas in Section \ref{sec:experiments}.
+Section \ref{sec:application} showcases the application of our library to quantum spin wave dispersion relations and Casimir energies.
+We present our conclusions and an outlook in Section \ref{sec:outlook}.